kamwoh/kamwoh.github.io/_pages/about.md

 Welcome
 ======
-I am currently working in WeBank, Shenzhen, as a research scientist, supervised by [Dr. Lixin Fan](https://www.linkedin.com/in/lixin-fan-9278406/).
+I am currently working at WeBank, Shenzhen, as a research scientist, supervised by [Dr. Lixin Fan](https://www.linkedin.com/in/lixin-fan-9278406/).
 My research interests are deep learning, computer vision, and privacy & security in AI.

 Before joining WeBank, I was a lab member of CISIP in [University of Malaya (UM)](https://um.edu.my/) under by of [Prof. Chan Chee Seng](http://cs-chan.com/).
 I obtained my B.S in Computer Science at UM, and I was fortunate to have Prof. Chan and Dr. Fan as my supervisors of my [final year project](https://arxiv.org/abs/1901.08551), which is about applying fuzzy logic in a Deep Convolutional Network.